 In terms of day-to-day wear during the summer months, it doesn’t get much better than a pair of chino shorts.
 This warm-weather wardrobe staple boasts unrivalled versatility and can be easily dressed up or down depending on the occasion.

-Canvas pumps like the Converse Chuck Taylor All Star are a strong contender for World’s Favourite Type Of Shoe.
-One of the many things they pair with perfectly is chino shorts.
+Canvas plimsolls like the Converse Chuck Taylor All Star are a strong contender for World’s Favourite Type Of Shoe.
+And one of the many things they pair with perfectly is chino shorts.
 Keep things classic with a low-top version like Converse’s All Star Ox 70 or Novesta’s Star Master in a neutral, earthy or even a pastel shade.

 You don’t have to be strolling around the deck of a superyacht in order to pull off boat shoes.
 Simply team a brown leather pair with a crisp white polo shirt, tucked into slim-fit, beige chino shorts for a fail-safe smart-casual summer look.